-Through extensive collaboration with internal and external partners, the Digital Services team seeks to create a collection of digitized materials unique to the Central Florida community.
+Through extensive collaboration with internal and external partners, the Digital Initiatives team seeks to create a collection of digitized materials unique to the Central Florida community.
 We invite you to explore our collections by clicking on the titles below.

 Central Florida Memory is a unique digital collection of material contributed by partner institutions to create a virtual place where visitors can discover what Central Florida was like before theme parks and the space program.
 Diaries and letters describe the region and how people survived day-by-day in this extreme and rugged environment.
 Maps, photographs, and postcards illustrate how the region looked in the early years and how it changed over time.
 Voters' registration and funeral records and city directories provide demographic information that makes the picture of the Central Florida settler come into focus.